English Ivy Not Growing: Heat and Low Light Are the Most Common Limiters

 Symptoms

-- A visible growing tip that just isn't lengthening
+- A visible growing tip that simply isn't lengthening, with no new leaves unfurling behind it

-- If heat is the issue: inner leaves may be yellowing progressively while tips are static
+- If heat is the limiting factor, inner leaves may be yellowing progressively even while the growing tips stay static rather than dying

 Causes

-Excess heat — above 72°F — suppressing growth in a cool-climate plant
+Excess heat suppressing growth in a cool-climate species

 Insufficient light in a naturally dim position